sdinteractive/Magento2_SomethingDigital_InvalidateAdminPasswords/README.md

 - **Send Password Reset Required Email** If set to "Yes" invalidating admin user passwords will also trigger an email to each admin user informing them that their password must be reset
 - **Password Reset Required Template** The email template that will be sent to each user.
+- **Clear MSP Two Factor Auth** If set to "Yes" invalidating admin user passwords will also invalidate MSP 2FA user configuration.
+This is recommended as it's possible 2FA configuration may have been compromised (in addition to passwords)

 ### Customizing The Email Template